christopheredrian/kumander/commands/sample.md

 ## whats

-Display the weather in Atlanta and your public IP address.
+Display the weather in Atlanta and your public IP address (demo on using multiple commands in the same file).

 ```bash
 kumander sample whatstheweather